hashberg-io/dag-cbor/README.md

 ## Install

-You can install this package with `pip`:
+You can install the latest release from PyPI as follows:

 ```
-pip install dag-cbor
+pip install --upgrade dag-cbor
 ```